3 dead, 8 injured in immigrant smuggling attempt at border

 California Highway Patrol spokesman Officer Travis Garrow says a male driver and a female passenger were believed to be seated in the cab of the truck, and nine men were in the bed.

-It’s believed the illegal crossing happened near Campo, California.
-The Border Patrol released photos of steel fencing cut to allow enough space for a vehicle to pass through.

 The crash occurred in a sparsely populated area of rugged oak- and chaparral-covered mountains on the main highway between San Diego and Arizona.
-Migrants typically walk across the border several miles south and hide in the boulders and brush for hours, even days, for smugglers to pick them up on the side of a paved rural road.
+Migrants typically walk across the border several miles south, where there are few or no physical barriers, and hide in the boulders and brush for hours, even days, for smugglers to pick them up on the side of a paved rural road.

 It is one of the busiest corridors for illegal crossings on California’s border with Mexico.
 The Border Patrol uses motion and ground sensors as well as cameras, but it is still viewed by smugglers and migrants as a route with better chances of success than San Diego.